frictionlessdata/datapackage/patterns/README.md

   Pros:

   * The `constraints` Descriptor is consistent with the point
-  * the direction of the relationship is clear
+  * The direction of the relationship is clear

   Cons: